Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Heterogeneity Analyses

 To this end, we split subjects to two groups based on their survey responses and estimate regressions of the following form:

 where $G_i$ is an indicator variable for whether subject $i$ belongs to one of the groups.
 The coefficient of interest is $\gamma_j$.
-It measures if group membership is associated with lower (if $\gamma_j < 0$) or higher (if $\gamma_j > 0$) levels of self projection in problem $j$.
+It measures if group membership is associated with lower (if $\gamma_j < 0$) or higher (if $\gamma_j > 0$) levels of self-projection in problem $j$.

 We estimate the regression model of \cref{eq:hetero} using each of the following group classifications to define $G_i$: \begin{enumerate} \item \texttt{Heavy User}: Subjects who reported using GenAI at least two days in a typical week (i.e., their answer was above the median). \item \texttt{Text-Based LLM User}: Subjects who reported that they have used ChatGPT, Gemini, Claude, or DeepSeek before.\footnote{This group excludes subjects who have only used AI image generators like Midjourney, but not LLMs that primarily output free-form text.} \item \texttt{Paid User}: Subject who reported having a paid subscription to a GenAI model or application. \item \texttt{Agree AI Similar}: Subject who agreed or strongly agreed with the statement: \textit{``Decisions made by GenAI are on average similar to decisions made by human.''} \item \texttt{Agree AI Better}: Subject who agreed or strongly agreed with the statement: \textit{``On average, GenAI makes better decisions than humans.''} \end{enumerate}